rihadjahanopu/rihadjahanopu/README.md

 * 🤝 &emsp;I'm open to collaborating on Open-Source Project
 * ⚡ &emsp;I'm also digital marketer
 <br>
 I am an active member of the open-source community and I regularly contribute to popular projects.
-I am also a speaker at tech conferences and I write blog posts about web development.If you are looking for a Full Stack Developer who is passionate about building high-quality web applications, I encourage you to reach out to me.
+If you are looking for a Full Stack Developer who is passionate about building high-quality web applications, I encourage you to reach out to me.
 I’m currently working on
 <br>
 <!-- Professional Journey -->